fief-dev/docs/docs/self-hosting/deployment/render.md

 When the deployment is done, you need to link your domain with the `fief-server` service.
 Open the **Settings** of this service and in the **Custom Domains** section, add your domain.

 ![Custom domain configuration on Render](/assets/images/deployment-render-domain.png)

+## Cost estimation

+Render bills each service individually.
+Fief needs **four of them**:

+* A server process (starting at 7 USD per month)
+* A worker process (starting at 7 USD per month)
+* A PostgreSQL database (starting at 7 USD per month)
+* A Redis database (starting at 10 USD per month)

+For a small or medium sized-instance, the cost should hence be around **31 USD per month**.